$7,500 federal EV tax credit: 2026 eligibility and how to claim

-Eligibility depends on buyer income, vehicle price, and whether the vehicle meets domestic manufacturing requirements.
-Use our state-by-state charging station directory to find charging infrastructure near you before making your purchase decision.
+Eligibility depends on buyer income, vehicle MSRP, and whether the vehicle meets the IRA's domestic assembly and battery sourcing requirements.
+Use our state-by-state charging station directory to plan charging access before you buy, and review state and local incentives that you can stack on top of the federal credit.

 Clean Vehicle Credit